Phenomenal-Cat/IGNITE/Docs/source/ImageProcessing.rst

 	:width: 30%
 	:align: right

-The `Horsley-Clarke stereotaxic frame <https://en.wikipedia.org/wiki/Stereotactic_surgery#History>`_ was invented over a century ago, but continues to be the primary method of stabilizing and orienting the head of anesthetized animals during surgical procedures, as well as defining a 3-dimensional Cartesian coordinate frame.
+Although the `Horsley-Clarke stereotaxic frame <https://en.wikipedia.org/wiki/Stereotactic_surgery#History>`_ was invented over a century ago, it continues to be the primary method of stabilizing and orienting the head of anesthetized animals during surgical procedures, as well as defining a 3-dimensional Cartesian coordinate frame.
 The basic design utilizes four points of contact with bony anatomical landmarks of the skull that are structurally capable of supporting the head, to define a horizontal plane known as the 'Frankfurt plane'.
 These points are the external auditory meatus (or `ear canal <https://en.wikipedia.org/wiki/Ear_canal>`_) and the `infraorbital margin <https://en.wikipedia.org/wiki/Infraorbital_margin>`_ (bilaterally).
 Additionally, a palette bar applies upward pressure on the `palatine process of maxilla <https://en.wikipedia.org/wiki/Palatine_process_of_maxilla>`_, in order to push the infraorbital margins up into the stereotax orbit bars.
 Thus, the ear bars define the stereotaxic coordinate system's origin in the medial-lateral (X), anterior-positerior (Y), and superior-inferior (Z) dimensions, while the horizontal Frankfurt plane defines the head's orientation about the medial-lateral axis.

-Modern commercial producers of stereotaxic frames include Kopf Instruments, who produce MRI compatible models (e.g. `1430M <https://kopfinstruments.com/product/model-1430m-mri-stereotaxic-instrument/>`_), and **Jerry Rig**.
+Modern commercial producers of MR-compatible stereotaxic frames suitable for large animals include `Kopf Instruments 1430M <https://kopfinstruments.com/product/model-1430m-mri-stereotaxic-instrument/>`_, `Jerry-Rig <>`_, and `RWD 68915 <https://www.rwdstco.com/product-item/mri-stereotaxic-instruments/>`_.